Episode #89

 Why Investing In Yourself Is a Radical Act of Self-Care

-Why is investing in ourselves as academic womxn a radical act?
+Why is investing in ourselves as womxn and nonbinary academics a radical act?
 And what should you do if your institution doesn’t want to invest in you?
 Making your career what you want it to be is up to you.

 MORE DETAILS

 There’s a lot of talk these days about self-care, but what does this mean for us as academics?
 How do we make sure we are getting where we want to go in our careers, and valuing our own contributions to the world?
 In order to grow and develop as scholars, we must invest in ourselves.
-As womxn, this is a radical act, and one I hope you’ll make for yourself.
+As womxn and nonbinary academics, this is a radical act, and one I hope you’ll make for yourself.

 Self-Care = Self-Preservation